Globe GC-1B Swift NC78238 (c/n 2238)

 Manufacturing Company (Temco) who continued to build the Swift in fairly large quantities.
 Over

 1,000 Swifts in all were built between the two companies.
-Both photographs on this page exhibit
+The three photographs on this page

-and delivered by Globe.
-The Globe Swift was not delivered with a spinner (many owners, like the
+1948.
+The Globe Swift was not delivered with a spinner (many owners, like the one above)

 Globe GC-1B Swift N78051 (c/n 2051)